- This post contains affiliate links. Read more here.

-Diabetes is a chronic disease that impacts lots of mammals including humans and dogs.
+Diabetes is a chronic disease that impacts millions of humans worldwide.
 It occurs when the body’s ability to produce or respond to the hormone insulin is impaired.
+But what about dogs?
+Is dog diabetes a condition that affects our furry pals?

-Canine diabetes is incurable, but it’s a manageable disorder.
+Canine diabetes is an incurable, but manageable disorder, affecting dogs worldwide.
 With proper treatment, diabetic dogs can lead long, healthy, happy lives.

-The most common form of diabetes in dogs is diabetes mellitus, or “sugar diabetes.”
+The most common form of dog diabetes is diabetes mellitus, or “sugar diabetes.”
 As its name implies, sugar diabetes is a condition that affects your dog’s blood sugar level.
 A small organ near the stomach, the pancreas, is responsible for regulating blood sugar by producing insulin.

 If there’s not enough insulin available, glucose can’t get into cells.
 This can lead to a dangerously high glucose concentration in your dog’s bloodstream.